ethereum-optimism/community-hub/src/docs/protocol/2-rollup-protocol.md

 <summary><b>Bedrock (coming Q1 2023)</b></summary>

 In Bedrock L2 blocks are saved to the Ethereum blockchain using a non-contract address ([`0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0001`](https://etherscan.io/address/0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0001)), to minimize the L1 gas expense.
-As these blocks are submitted as transaction calldata on Ethereum there is no way to modify or censor them after the "transaction" is included in a block that has enough attestations.
+As these blocks are submitted as transaction calldata on Ethereum, there is no way to modify or censor them after the "transaction" is included in a block that has enough attestations.
 This is the way that Optimism inherits the availability and integrity guarantees of Ethereum.

 Blocks are written to L1 in [a compressed format](https://github.com/ethereum-optimism/optimism/blob/develop/specs/derivation.md#batch-submission-wire-format) to reduce costs.